 Immunotherapy is a specialist treatment that aims to modify the immune system so that it no longer reacts to allergens as a threat, and so will not launch an attack against them causing the allergy symptoms that are normally seen.

-However, subcutaneous immunotherapy can have a high risk of causing severe allergic reactions during treatment.
+However, subcutaneous immunotherapy carries a risk of causing severe allergic reactions during treatment.
 For this reason, it is very important that this treatment is only given in a controlled medical environment by an allergy specialist.
 Due to the possibility of severe allergic reactions it is not usually considered as a possible treatment for young children.

-A newer, sublingual immunotherapy is being used at some specialist centres, with children who have airborne allergies.
-A standard course of this treatment involves a dose of the allergen given as a tablet or spray under the tongue, which is increased over time.
+A newer, sublingual immunotherapy is being increasingly used at some specialist centres, with children who have airborne allergies, especially caused by grass pollens.
+A standard course of this treatment involves a dose of the allergen given as a tablet or spray daily under the tongue.
+Following the initial dose being given under medical supervision, this form of immunotherapy has the further very significant advantage of being continued to be given in the home.
 There is a risk of some mild allergic reactions, but these generally disappear over time, and overall the treatment has shown to be successful in reducing the severity of symptoms and allowing patients to take less medication to control their allergy.

-At present, sublingual immunotherapy is only available for children who have airborne allergies such as pollens or dust mite, and is not available as a treatment for food allergens.
-It is also only available in a small number of specialist centres.
+At present, sublingual immunotherapy is only available for children who have airborne allergies, such as pollens or dust mite, and is not available as a treatment for food allergens.
+It is also usually only available in a small number of specialist centres.

-- Washing your child’s face and hair if they have been playing outside (as pollen grains tend to stick to the skin and hair)
+- Wash your child’s face and hair if they have been playing outside (as pollen grains tend to stick to the skin and hair)

-- Keeping windows shut especially in the morning and early evening (when the pollens are released)
+- Keep windows shut especially in the morning and early evening (when the pollens are released).

 - Avoid drying clothes outside in high pollen counts

-- Your child should take prescribed anti-histamines regularly even if they seem symptom free.
+- Your child should take prescribed anti-histamines regularly even if they seem symptom-free.
 It can sometimes happen that in the morning they may not be affected, but by later in the day they are ‘full’ of hay fever.
-Some medications are not suitable for younger children so it is important that you discuss with your GP
+Some medications are not suitable for younger children so it is important that you discuss these with your GP

 - It can be uncomfortable if your child has a sore nose and you need to apply a nasal spray.
-To get your child to co-operate with their treatment you could try distraction techniques such as inventing a specific game, i.e. eye spy or a word game that can be played while you do it
+To get your child to co-operate with their treatment you could try distraction techniques such as inventing a specific game, for example, I-spy or a word game, that can be played while you do it

-- Encourage the child to wear sunglasses (teachers need to be aware of this, sometimes it is enough of a reminder too to the child not to itch their eyes)
+- Encourage the child to wear sunglasses (teachers need to be aware of this, and sometimes it is a reminder to the child, too, not to rub their eyes)

-- Use cool compresses (water and gauze is fine) to cool they eyes if they are really irritated
+- Use cool compresses (water and gauze is fine) to cool their eyes if they are really irritated.

 - Shut the windows in the car so you are not driving around taking in lots of pollens

-- Think too of indoor allergens, i.e. house dust mite and moulds, and try to follow the avoidance techniques at the end of this booklet to minimise rhinitis symptoms
+- Think, too, of indoor allergens, such as house dust mite and moulds, and try to follow the avoidance techniques at the end of this booklet to minimise rhinitis symptoms

-- Eye wash solutions (e.g. Optrex), can help to reduce the irritation in eyes for sufferers of allergic rhinitis
+- Eye wash solutions (available at your Pharmacy) can help to reduce irritation in the eyes for sufferers of allergic rhinitis